cseanburns/electronic_resource_mgmt/lectures/04-erm-ils.md

 work.

-Despite the technical aspects of these solutions, at its basic, both ILS and ERM software solutions focus on managing assets (books, serials, [realia][15], etc) so that librarians can organize and retrieve them.
+Despite the technical aspects of these solutions, at its basic, both ILS and ERM software solutions focus on managing assets (books, serials, [realia][realia], etc) so that librarians can organize and retrieve them.
 There's no requirement to use any solution offered by a library vendor, and that's the point of the Wilson (2011) article, which shows how regular software can be used to function as a homegrown solution for creating and implementing an ERM work flow.

 In this week's forum, I'll introduce you to the Evergreen ILS and to the CORAL ERM solution and to its various modules and how they work.
 Be sure to open the